Posted on 31 July 2014 by WNST Audio

 One would think that Pineda would be a little more inconspicuous when it came to using something to grip the ball.
 In fact, most pitchers are.
 Most pitchers use some sort of foreign substance to help grip the ball.
 The rosin bag out on the mound is generally used to help pitchers keep a stronger hold on the ball.
 However, Pineda made the asinine mistake of “hiding” pine tar on the side of his neck while expecting that no one would notice.
 Consulting the MLB rulebook might show exactly what to expect here.

-While there was no expectorate (phlegm) on the ball, the pine tar works similarly since both are used to create a grip on the baseball.
+The last time I checked, the pine tar could be classified as a foreign substance since it is not manufactured as a part of the baseball.
 Gerry Davis, the umpire in the situation, determined that this rule was broken and tossed Pineda, as mentioned by the penalty section.
 From this same point, a suspension for Pineda appears to be looming.
 Precedent has shown that a suspension between 8-10 games as what can be expected, but people should not be surprised if his suspension is for a longer period of time since Pineda was seen to have another foreign substance on his hand during his last game against the Red Sox.
 He has made a fool of himself for the second game in two weeks.
 He just needs to accept the fact that he is not sneaky and should just be playing the game it is meant to be played.